-The Innovation Award recognises MRI’s work with the international law firm Weil, Gotshal & Manges which supported MRI with a variety of legal advice including tax, property and much more.
+The Innovation Award recognises Micro Rainbow’s work with the international law firm Weil, Gotshal & Manges which supported Micro Rainbow with a variety of legal advice including tax, property and much more.

-The temporary accommodation will support MRI’s existing social inclusion activities targeted at the integration of LGBTI refugees, including peer support groups, and life skills and employability workshops.
+The temporary accommodation will support Micro Rainbow’s existing social inclusion activities targeted at the integration of LGBTI refugees, including peer support groups, and life skills and employability workshops.

 The first safe house has already opened its doors and the first LGBTI asylum seekers and refugees have moved in.
-MRI is already working on a second safe house which should open in the autumn.
+Micro Rainbow is already working on a second safe house which should open in the autumn.

 For more information on the project please also read “First safe house for LGBTI refugees” and “LGBTI rights social enterprise triumphs at TrustLaw Awards”.